cxl-micron-reskit/famfs/markdown/getting-started.md

     make smoke

-You can also optionally specify the device as an environment variable when running smoke tests
+You can also optionally specify the device and mount point as environment variables when running smoke tests

-    DEV=/dev/dax1.0 make smoke
+    DEV=/dev/dax1.0 MPT=/mnt/famfs make smoke

 You can see an example of the [full output from run_smoke.sh here](smoke-example.md)